 Flitch beams are specially constructed beams that join a steel plate with adjacent wood panels to form one composite structural beam.
 Flitch beams are strong, yet less expensive and lighter than solid steel beams.
 The addition of wood elements allows the beams to be nailed to existing wooden structures.
 The construction of a flitch beam results in a reduction of the overall size of the beam.
 They are used to support heavy vertical loads while maintaining a strict construction budget.
 Flitch beams are also very useful when adding additional load carrying capacity to an existing beam.

-One very common type of steel beam is the I-beam.
-The I beam is shaped like a capital I, though the design is also sometimes referred to as a W-shape.
-The I beam design is the most efficient use of structural steel since it moves the bulk of the steel into the portions of the beam actually resisting the loads.
-I beams are also strong and moderately affordable.
+One very common type of steel beam is the I-beam, often used as straight beams in various applications.
+The I-beam is shaped like a capital I, though the design is also sometimes referred to as a W-shape.
+This I-beam design is the most efficient use of structural steel since it moves the bulk of the steel into the portions of the beam actually resisting the applied loads, such as point load.
+I-beams are also strong and moderately affordable, with their neutral axis designed for optimal load distribution.
 Steel beams may be treated to prohibit corrosion and oxidation, especially when used near or under water.
-As a result, steel I beams are a very popular choice in construction, but they can be used in residential design.
+As a result, steel I-beams are a very popular choice in construction but can also be used in residential design.

-Concrete beams are most often seen in commercial construction, such as in the erection of multi-level parking decks, hospitals, and large hotels.
-Concrete beams are also commonly used as bridge and highway supports.
-Some concrete beams are used in conjunction with steel beams to provide added strength.
+Concrete beams, often serving as continuous beam structures, are most frequently seen in commercial construction, such as in the erection of multi-level parking decks, hospitals, and large hotels.
+These structural members are also commonly used as bridge and highway supports.
+Some concrete beams are designed to work in conjunction with steel beams to provide added strength under uniform load conditions.
 Newer concrete beams may also contain a hybrid material of traditional concrete mixed with Glass Fiber Reinforced Polymer (GFRP) or Carbon FRP.

-Concrete is a strong building material, but it is susceptible to water damage and cracking.
-Iron bars are often included in the beams to add strength and stability over areas prone to greater stress.
-Concrete beams are also desirable for their ability to absorb sound and vibration.
+Concrete is a strong building material but is susceptible to water damage and cracking.
+To enhance their role as a key structural member, iron bars are often included in the beams to add strength and stability over areas prone to greater stress.
+Concrete beams, with their robust beam support mechanisms, are also desirable for their ability to absorb sound and vibration.

-Cantilever beam designs create a suspended effect.
-These beams allow the creation of a bay window, balconies, and some bridges.
-In cantilever beam designs, the weight load is distributed back into the main beams of the structure, allowing a portion of the structure to extend beyond the supported perimeters of the structure’s foundation.
+In mechanical engineering applications, cantilever beam designs create a suspended effect.
+These beams allow for the creation of features like bay windows, balconies, and some bridges.
+In cantilever beam designs, the weight load, often a concentrated load, is distributed back into the main beams or beam sections of the structure.
+This allows a portion of the structure to extend beyond the supported perimeters of the structure’s foundation.

-The first step in the structural analysis of a beam is determining the amount of load, or weight the beam is going to support.
+The first step in the structural analysis of a beam is determining the amount of applied load, or weight, the beam element is going to support.
 There are two major categories of loads:

-Live Loads – A live load is a type of load that is temporarily placed on a structure (i.e. loads from snow, wind, vehicles, etc.).
+Live Loads – A live load is a type of load that is temporarily placed on a structure (i.e., loads from snow, wind, vehicles, etc.).
 The magnitude of live loads will be defined or referenced in a local building code.
+These loads can create internal shear at various points along the beam.

-Dead Loads – Dead loads are permanently attached to a structure (i.e. loads from building materials, furniture, etc.).
-Sometimes, the weights of materials are exactly known and can be added together to determine the total dead load.
+Dead Loads – Dead loads are permanently attached to a structure (i.e., loads from building materials, furniture, etc.).
+Sometimes, the weights of these materials are exactly known and can be added together to determine the total dead load.
 More often, the dead load is assumed and given an approximate weight.

-There are two types of stresses that are typically calculated when performing a beam design: bending stress and shear stress.
+There are two types of stresses that are typically calculated when performing a beam design analysis: bending stress and shear stress.
 A more complete definition of both bending stress and shear stress can be found here.

-In order to calculate the bending and shear stresses, you must first calculate the maximum bending moment and maximum shear that occurs in the beam.
-The maximum moment and shear will most likely occur at different locations.
+In order to calculate the bending and shear stresses, you must first calculate the maximum bending moment and maximum shear force that occurs in the beam.
+The maximum moment and shear will most likely occur at different points along the span of the beam.
 A top-quality structural beam design software can calculate possibilities in the given beam design by comparing bending and shear stress values to known structural engineering values to ensure structural integrity.

-The other two pieces of information needed to determine the stresses will be the section modulus and cross sectional area of the beam being used.
-The section modulus and cross sectional area can be calculated, or in most cases, can be looked up in tables (like in the National Design Specification (NDS) for wood beams, or the AISC Steel Manual for steel beams).
+The other two pieces of information needed to determine the stresses will be the section modulus and cross-sectional area of the beam being used.
+The section modulus and cross-sectional area can be calculated, or in most cases, can be looked up in tables (like in the National Design Specification (NDS) for wood beams, or the AISC Steel Manual for steel beams).
 Once all the information has been tabulated, determine the nominal maximum bending stress and nominal maximum shear stress.
+Reaction forces are also considered in the analysis to ensure the beam’s stability.

 In most cases the allowable stresses are tabulated in a design manual of some sorts (like in the NDS for wood, or the AISC Steel Manual for steel).
 Once the allowable stresses have been located determining the adequacy of a beam is simply a matter of comparing the actual stresses to the allowable stresses.